-Recently Sister Stacy ran into the friend of a friend who had given her the bracelet.
+Recently, Sister Stacy ran into the friend of a friend who had given her the bracelet.

 "He was shocked I still wore it," she said.
 The name inscribed, Lt.
-Cmdr.
-Kenneth Knabb 10/68, is the name she searched for while visiting The National Vietnam Veterans Memorial, known as "the wall," in Washington.
+Commander Kenneth Knabb 10/68, is the name she searched for while visiting The National Vietnam Veterans Memorial in Washington, D.C. - known as "the wall."
 She found it.